mako-framework/docs/02_routing_and_controllers/01_routing.md

 #### <a id="route_constraints:assigning_constraints" href="#route_constraints:assigning_constraints">Assigning constraints</a>

 Assigning constraints to a route is done using the `constraint` method.
-You can also pass an array of constraints if your route requires multiple constraints.
+If your route requires multiple constraints then you can chain multiple calls to the `constraint` method.

 ```
 $routes->get('/', [Api2::class, 'index'])->constraint(ApiVersionConstraint::class, version: '2.0');